rust-lang/book/second-edition/src/ch13-02-iterators.md

 ```

 <span class="caption">Listing 13-18: Calling the `map` method to create a new
-iterator, then calling the `collect` method to consume the new iterator and
+iterator, and then calling the `collect` method to consume the new iterator and
 create a vector</span>

 Because `map` takes a closure, we can specify any operation we want to perform